aaron5670/CodeIgniter-3-Database-Migration-and-Seeding/README.md

 # CodeIgniter 3 with Database Migration & Seeding
 ## About
 This is a starter template with CodeIgniter 3.1.x and database migration & seeding tools.
+In this branch I will integrate Symfony Console Component for pretty and user friendly database migration and seeding commands.

 ### Features
 - [x] CodeIgniter Migration with CodeIgniter Command Line Interface (CLI)